Aaron Heller

 Steve Gillespie

 Steve Gillespie began his fire service career in 1983 as a volunteer in Ridgefield, NJ.
 In 1994 he joined the ranks of the FDNY where he served over 21 years, retiring in 2015 as a Lieutenant assigned to Engine 43.
 Spending his whole career in The Bronx, previous assignments included Engine 63 and 13 years in Squad 41.
 Steve has taught at the FDNY Probationary FF School, FDNY Technical Rescue School, Firehouse Expo and FDIC as a lecturer and a HOT Instructor.
-Currently, he is the Assistant Training Officer of the North Charleston Fire Department in South Carolina.
+Steve served as the Assistant Training Officer of the North Charleston Fire Department.
+He is currently a Battalion Chief with the Goose Creek City Fire Department and is a prominent speaker on firefighter mental health and wellness.

 Chris Losee